Cancer Quality Indicators

-Highlights - the Cancer Institute’s Commitment to Quality
+The Cancer Institute's Commitment to Quality

 - Cancer Conferences and Tumor Boards meet four times per month in a multidisciplinary forum with representatives from medical oncology, radiation oncology, surgery, radiology and pathology.
 At these information-sharing meetings, medical staff and cancer specialists review newly diagnosed cancer cases and collaborate on personalized treatment recommendations to ensure the best possible outcome for each patient.
 These forums also review National Comprehensive Cancer Network (NCCN) Guidelines, prognostic indicators and site-specific factors, and discuss rare tumor types for educational purposes and multidisciplinary input.

 - Continuing Medical and Professional Education.
-Doylestown Hospital physicians, nurses and allied health professionals attend educational programs regularly.
+Doylestown Health physicians, nurses and allied health professionals attend educational programs regularly.
 Our staff is devoted to being at the forefront of best practices, new technology and advancements in treating cancer.
 Representatives from Jefferson’s Sidney Kimmel Cancer Center frequently attend these seminars to offer additional insight on emerging trends in cancer treatment.
 Some examples of recent topics and presentations include:

 - Acute Pain Management

 - Managing Life Threatening Infections in Patients with Cancer